BMI Calculator

-What Does My Result Mean?
+What Does My BMI Result Mean?

 What is BMI?

-First developed in 1972, BMI is a factor used to determine an individual’s risk of disease.
-BodyFree‘s BMI calculator follows World Health Organization (WHO) guidelines specifically adapted for Australian demographics.
 While it alone doesn’t accurately measure risk, it’s used along with other metrics for a clearer picture.
 The higher the figure, the higher the estimated amount of body fat in the person’s body.
 High body fat is linked to problems like heart disease and type 2 diabetes.

-Would you like to calculate your BMI?
-Simply enter your height and weight into the BodyFree Calculator.
-This Australian BMI calculator will use this information to give you a calculated result.
+This Australian BMI calculator will use this information to give you an accurate result.
 This trusted body mass index calculator will divide your weight (in kilograms) by your height (in centimetres) squared.

 What Affects BMI?